-Continuing Professional Development modules with general application to health and social care practitioners.
-Flexible Options are not listed by name within Programme Specifications and may be block-mapped to a generic Programme Learning Outcome related to the 'enhancement of (professional) practice through the development of additional knowledge or skills'.

-'Free Electives' - up to 20 credits per FHEQ level, sourced from the same or another • subject area in substitution for a Defined Option (above).
-At level 4, choice is restricted to foreign language study modules which may be defined in Programme Specifications and mapped to the main Programme Learning Outcomes.
+- 'Defined Options' elective subject modules listed by name within Programme Specifications and mapped by code to the Programme Learning Outcomes.
+Where defined options include Core (uncondonable) modules, this should be flagged in the Programme Structure pathway column of the programme specification and explained within the Student 'Learning Journey' narrative. - 'Flexible Options' sourced from a 'pool' of modules that extends beyond the immediate subject area but has some affinity with it, for example a selection of Continuing Professional Development modules with general application to health and social care practitioners55.
+Flexible Options are not listed by name within Programme Specifications and may be block-mapped to a generic Programme Learning Outcome related to the 'enhancement of (professional) practice through the development of additional knowledge or skills'. - 'Free Electives'56 up to 20 credits per FHEQ level, sourced from the same or another subject area in substitution for a Defined Option (above).
+At level 4, choice is restricted to foreign language study modules which may be defined in Programme Specifications and mapped to the main Programme Learning Outcomes57.
 Free Electives at levels 5 and 6 are not normally defined in Programme Specifications due to the potentially wide choice available, and Programme Specifications contain a standard statement on the permitted number of credits that may be substituted.
-Students complete a Free Elective Application Form which enables consideration of any pre- or co-requisites as well as other potential restrictions such as Disclosure and Barring Service clearance; issues with timetabling or non-standard delivery modes/patterns; impact on subject balance within combined honours programmes; timing of assessment boards, and availability of in-year re-assessment; or any PSRBrelated matters.
-Approval of a student's choice of Free Elective is normally the responsibility of their programme leader following consultation with the 'receiving' module leader.
+Students complete a Free Elective Application Form58 which enables consideration of any pre- or co-requisites as well as other potential restrictions such as Disclosure and Barring Service clearance; issues with timetabling or non-standard delivery modes/patterns; impact on subject balance within combined honours programmes; timing of assessment boards, and availability of in-year re-assessment; or any PSRB-